Biden: Trump diagnosis is ‘bracing reminder’ of virus stakes

 GRAND RAPIDS, Mich.
-(AP) — Democrat Joe Biden offered sympathy to President Donald Trump over his coronavirus diagnosis on Friday while casting the moment as a reminder of the worldwide health crisis that has hit the United States particularly hard.
+(AP) — Democrat Joe Biden offered sympathy to President Donald Trump over his coronavirus diagnosis Friday while casting the moment as a reminder of the worldwide health crisis that has hit the United States particularly hard.

 Shortly after the White House announced Trump would spend “a few days” at Walter Reed National Military Medical Center, the Biden campaign said it would take down its negative advertising.
 Biden said from the battleground state of Michigan that it cannot be a “partisan moment” and that Americans must “come together as a nation.”

-Speaking from the parking lot of a union hall while wearing a mask, Biden said that Trump’s diagnosis is a “bracing reminder to all of us that we have to take this virus seriously.”
+Speaking from the parking lot of a union hall while wearing a mask, Biden said Trump’s diagnosis is a “bracing reminder to all of us that we have to take this virus seriously.”

 “It’s not going away automatically,” Biden added.